 Designed specifically for busy professionals, our online MSN program allows you to take one course at a time and still finish in as few as 18 months.1

 A range of innovative and progressive online learning experiences includes case studies, healthcare forums, virtual clinical excursions and in-person practicum experiences.

 Real-world curriculum focuses on in-demand skills ranging from budgeting to creative teaching and assessment strategies.

 Rasmussen College is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 Visit our Accreditation page to see accredited programs within our Nursing school.
-Rasmussen College wishes to announce that it will host an on-site evaluation for initial accreditation of its Master of Science in Nursing (MSN) degree nursing program by the Commission on Collegiate Nursing Education (CCNE).
-Learn more about programmatic accreditation and the Commission on Collegiate Nursing Education (CCNE).
+The Master of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).
+655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Master of Science in Nursing

 Students looking to further their education and aspire to take their nursing career to the next level in education or leadership roles.